|Nutrition Facts (per serving)|

 This recipe is also quite versatile, meaning you can swap and add ingredients to use what you have in the house.
-Feel free to substitute leftover cooked tuna, or salmon for that matter, for the canned tuna in this recipe or use canned salmon or canned chicken if you'd like.
-If you don't have bell peppers, use sliced mushrooms or some sliced zucchini, grated carrots, or yellow summer squash.
+Feel free to substitute leftover cooked tuna, or even salmon, for the canned tuna, or use canned salmon or canned chicken if you'd like.
+If you don't have bell peppers, use sliced mushrooms or zucchini, grated carrots, or yellow summer squash.
 If you don't have spaghetti, linguine or fettuccine will do just fine.

 1 (8-ounce) package spaghetti